onthegocode/uBlock/README.md

 ## Philosophy

 uBlock Origin (or uBlock₀) is not an *ad blocker*; it's a general-purpose blocker. uBlock Origin blocks ads through its support of the [Adblock Plus filter syntax][How To Filters]. uBlock Origin [extends][Extended Syntax] the syntax and is designed to work with custom rules and filters.
-Furthermore, advanced mode allows uBlock Origin to work in [default-deny mode][Default Deny], which mode will cause [all 3rd-party network requests][3rd Party Requests] to be blocked by default, unless allowed by the user.
+Furthermore, the advanced mode allows uBlock Origin to work in [default-deny mode][Default Deny], which mode will cause [all 3rd-party network requests][3rd Party Requests] to be blocked by default unless allowed by the user.

 That said, it's important to note that using a blocker is **NOT** [theft].
 Don't fall for this creepy idea.
-The _ultimate_ logical consequence of `blocking = theft` is the criminalisation of the inalienable right to privacy.
+The _ultimate_ logical consequence of `blocking = theft` is the criminalization of the inalienable right to privacy.

 Ads, "unintrusive" or not, are just the visible portions of privacy-invading apparatus entering your browser when you visit most sites nowadays. **uBlock Origin's main goal is to help users neutralize such privacy-invading apparatus** — in a way that welcomes those users who don't wish to use more technical, involved means (such as [uMatrix]).